Reemoth10/SWproject-1/README.md

 # Travis CI Testing

-We used Travis CI which wass the first CI as a service tool. it introduced a new approach to building code in the cloud. this tool allows the user to link repository, build and test their apps.
-As well it is a hosted continuous integration services used to build and test software projects hosted on GitHup.it also provides services for open-source projects for free
+We used Travis CI which was the first CI as a service tool. it introduced a new approach to building code in the cloud. this tool allows the user to link repository, build and test their apps.
+As well it is a hosted continuous integration services used to build and test software projects hosted on GitHup,it also provides services for open-source projects for free
    # The Benefits of Travis CI
     1) you can monitor GitHub projects
     2) Run Test and generate results